14 Slack Hacks Every Slacker Should Know

 No, I’m not talking about procrastinating on your tasks or pranking your coworkers by giving them too much tuna while you should be working (although we hear that’s fun, too.
 Not that we would know).

-I’m talking about Slack, the hot messaging app that somehow makes work communication fun.
+I’m talking about Slack, the wildly popular messaging app.
+With more than 12 million daily active users as of October 2019, Slack has managed to make work communication fun.
 Seriously — here at 9 Clouds, we take way too much joy in our Slack conversations.
 Let’s just say we understand why it was named Slack in the first place.

-Since we’ve been using the service for well over a year now, we’ve become pretty fluent in the language of Slack.
+Since we’ve been using the service for about five years now, we’ve become pretty fluent in the language of Slack.
 If you’re new to the app — or if you just want to learn some new tricks you can use to, say, prank your coworkers — you might find the following Slack hacks useful (or at least entertaining).

 Here are the top 14 ways we love to use Slack.